Close

 • Final Deadline: late summer

-Current SDSU students should submit their general application by the Current Student Early Action deadline to be considered for the highest number of scholarships possible.
-If this early action deadline is missed, current students are still encouraged to apply.
-Applications submitted after the early action deadline will be considered for scholarships awarded in later review periods.
+Current SDSU students are highly encouraged to submit their general application by the Current Student Early Action deadline to be considered for the highest number of scholarships possible.
+However, students who miss the Early Action deadline are still welcome to apply at any time up until the final deadline.
+Applications submitted after the Current Student Early Action Deadline will be considered for scholarships awarded in later review periods, depending on the date of submission.
 Please review our Student Deadline chart on our website for more information.

 Please note that incoming students who apply prior to submitting their Intent to Enroll will not be matched to any scholarships in the system, as no student information data (including major and class level) is available.
 It is important that these students return to Aztec Scholarships a few days after submitting their Intent to Enroll to review any Recommended Opportunities that become available once their data is updated within the system.